-This flexibility makes things much more comfortable, and the consumer feels the internet as a very user-friendly resource.
+This flexibility makes things much more comfortable, and the consumer feels the internet is a very user-friendly resource.

-When you are trying to get the domain name, you have to come up with the perfect name as well as a domain extension.
+When you are trying to get the domain name, you have to come up with the perfect name and a domain extension.

-The extension means the “.com,” “.net,” “.org” portion of a domain name.
-The domain name extension you decide will impact how your visitors recognise your domain, so choose it carefully.
+The extension means the .com, .net, .org, which is a portion of a domain name.
+The domain name extension you decide will impact how your visitors recognize your domain, so choose it carefully.

 When Do You Use a Domain?